 We use the verbage “Your business” to qualify the audience.
 We want people who own businesses to click.

-The promise for the ad is incredible… we will teach you 4 ways to double your sales.
-This ad shows that a good promise/ offer can even outweigh a mediocre message or image.
+The promise of the ad is incredible… we will teach you 4 ways to double your sales.
+This ad shows that a good promise/offer can even outweigh a mediocre message or image.

 This ad generated 50,000 clicks to the blog post in order to prime the pump for this next ad…